Paying and Collecting Mechanical Royalties

 The Parties Responsible for Paying Mechanical Royalties

 Mechanical royalties are paid by whoever obtains a mechanical license to reproduce and distribute a piece of music, such as in album form or as ringtone, digital download, or interactive stream.
-In the U.S., the Harry Fox Agency is the group that issues mechanical licenses and collects royalties to pay out to the rights holders.

 The easiest way to look at mechanical royalties is to think about a record label planning to release an album.
 In addition to an agreement to pay royalties on the sales of the album, the label must also obtain a mechanical license for the music on the album and pay those mechanicals.
 For this reason, there can be several mechanical licenses tied to a single album, depending on how many songwriters contributed music to the release.